LucianoCirino/MHWI-LedgeLBG/README.md

 ## How to run
 First set and save your settings via the gui (LLBG_settings.vbs), then run the main script (LLBG_run.vbs).

+> [!WARNING]
->note: You must reload the script to apply saved gui changes.
+> You must reload the script to apply saved gui changes.

 ## Special Thanks